Albanian revolt of 1912: Events

 It was decided that Ismail Qemali should organize the delivery of 15,000 Mauser rifles to the Kosovo Vilayet via the Kingdom of Montenegro.
 Hassan Prishtina attempted to get the support of Bulgaria by proposing the creation of an Albanian–Macedonian state to Pavlof, the Bulgarian deputy, who met him in the British Consulate in Skopje.
 The British Consul from Skopje promised that the United Kingdom would provide strong support to the Albanians.
+Serbian representatives also supplied weapons to some Albanian rebels, including Isa Boletini and Riza Bey Gjakova.
+Hasan Prishtina regarded Serbian intervention as contributing to divisions among the Albanian rebels and weakening their movement.
+He stated that the Serbian consul and Ottoman officials had succeeded in “sowing the seeds of division” among the Albanian leadership.
+Prishtina describes the Serbian consul's intervention with Riza Bey and Isa Boletini, the subsequent receipt of rifles from Serbia, and the role of the Serbian consul in contributing to divisions among the Albanian leaders.

 The revolt started in the western part of Kosovo Vilayet and was led by Hasan Pristina, Nexhip Draga, Bajram Curri, Riza bej Gjakova and others.
 Prishtina who was in the Kosovo Vilayet during the revolt, and Qemali who was in Europe gathering weapons and money and attempting to win over European public opinion to the cause of the uprising, maintained communication through the British Consulate in Skopje.
 Essad Pasha Toptani obliged himself to organize the uprising in Central Albania and Mirdita.

 Albanian soldiers and officers deserted the Ottoman military service and joined the insurgents.